 The truth unites us in love.
 But secondly, the truth divides us from lies.
+Verse 7 to 13.
+The truth divides us from lies.

-We are united by the truth in love, but when the truth is rejected, we dare not continue in unity.
+We are united by truth and love.
+But when the truth is rejected, we dare not continue in unity.
 The truth must divide us from lies.
 John begins with a warning in verse 7.

 In verse 4, he was pleased that so many are walking in the truth and love.

-But verse 7, they need to be warned.
-They need to be warned and protected from the deceivers who reject the truth.
-And again, we need to be careful here.
+But verse 7, they need to be warned about and protected from the deceivers who reject the truth.

+[14:25] And again, we need to be careful here.
 Notice the fundamental character of the deception here.
 The deceivers, verse 7, do not acknowledge Jesus Christ as coming in the flesh.

 John's churches were clearly experiencing a fundamental attack on the identity of Jesus.
 Perhaps the deceivers were teaching that Jesus only appeared to be human.

-Or maybe they taught that Jesus was fully human, but he was not the pre-existent divine son.
+Or maybe they taught that he was fully human, but he was not the pre-existent divine son.
+Either way, whether they denied his true humanity or his true deity, they ended up denying the real Jesus.

-Either way, whether they denied his true humanity or his true deity, they ended up denying the real Jesus Christ as scripture describes him.
-A real physical human, fully man, who is also the true and living God.
+As scripture describes him.
+A real physical human.
+Fully man.
+Who is also the true and living God.
 The denial of the real authentic Jesus took that form in John's day.

 But probably the biggest attack in our day is the uniqueness of Jesus.
 Jesus presented himself repeatedly as the Lord God, who is the only way, the only truth, the only life for the whole world.

-This inclusive offer from Jesus, offering free access for everybody to God the Father, but this inclusive offer is perceived as being an exclusive and offensive claim by those who reject Jesus as the true and living God.
+[15:33] This inclusive offer from Jesus, offering free access for everybody to God the Father, this inclusive offer is perceived as being an exclusive, an offensive claim, by those who reject Jesus as the true and living God.

-For those who see Jesus as one of the many religious options, the real Jesus must be rejected.
-He cannot be the true and living God come in the flesh, for if he was that, then all other religious options are irrelevant or rebellious.
+For those who see Jesus as one of many religious options, well, the real Jesus must be rejected.
+He cannot be the true and living God come in the flesh.
+For if he was, then all other religious options are irrelevant or rebellious.

-[18:03] So John's warning about deceivers in the world is always relevant.
-The identity of Jesus will be under attack in every generation and in every place.
+So John's warning about deceivers in the world is always relevant.
+The identity of Jesus will always be under attack in every generation and in every place.